puppetlabs/puppet-docs/source/puppet/6.0/types/service.md

 <h4 id="service-attribute-hasstatus">hasstatus</h4>

-Declare whether the service's init script has a functional status command; defaults to `true`.
+Declare whether the service's init script has a functional status command.
 This attribute's default value changed in Puppet 2.7.0.

 The init script's status command must return 0 if the service is running and a nonzero value otherwise.
 Ideally, these exit codes